Salsify’s proprietary, cloud-hosted experience platform that serves as the foundation on which all product modules and applications are built.

 Generally represents a separate management structure and/or P&L (i.e. Region, Brand, Country, Division, etc.)

-The amount of data transmitted from Salsify’s Content Delivery Network (CDN) to any internet channel in a defined time period.
+The amount of data, in GB, transmitted from Salsify’s Content Delivery Network (CDN) to any internet channel in a defined time period.

 Note: A CDN provides highly available and performant access to your Salsify Digital Assets (media files) to end-users across the internet using a geographically distributed network of servers.
 Salsify's CDN also provides Digital Asset transformation capabilities.
 Salsify's CDN offering is through a partner, Cloudinary.

-The size, measured in bytes, of all assets that a Customer has stored in the Platform, assessed in a defined time period.
+The size, measured in GB, of all assets that a Customer has stored in the Platform, assessed in a defined time period.

 Digital Shelf (Activation)